Compliance

 Best for: Founders and CTOs who want SOC 2 certification without hiring a consultant.

 Where Screenata fits: Engineering-led teams (under 100 people) where no one has compliance experience.
-Startups that need SOC 2 to close enterprise deals but can't justify $15K+ for a monitoring platform plus $3K/month for a consultant to run it.
+Startups that need SOC 2 to close enterprise deals but can't justify a monitoring platform plus a $3K/month consultant to run it.
+Screenata is $499 a month for SOC 2 Type II ($299 for Type I), which replaces both the platform and the consultant.

 3. Secureframe